We are proud to have achieved the Age UK Charity Quality Standard.

-At the time of the inspection the service was supporting 14 people.
 The CQC found that people were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible; the policies and systems in the service support this practice.

-The CQC found that Staff treated people with kindness, dignity and respect and spent time getting to know people.
+The CQC found that staff treated people with kindness, dignity and respect and spent time getting to know people.
 People were happy with the way that staff provided their care and support and they were encouraged to make decisions about how they wanted their care to be provided.